uqlibrary/uqlibrary-reusable-components/README.md

 - /templates/ - simple layouts for static pages, used for EZProxy error display etc
 - /backup/ - styles/scripts of applications before reusable components were applied

 * NOTE!
 Whenever you push to production, check the branchName variable in [view-package for Primo](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/applications/primo2/view_package/js/custom.js) is correct!!!!
-(You may need to set to `/` for production then reset to `/master/` after the push)
+(It should be `/` for production).

 ### Getting Started